-Asthma is a chronic disease that affects the function and lining of the airways or tubes of the lungs.
-It narrows the airways and makes it difficult to breathe.
+Asthma is a long-lasting health problem.
+It is a change in how the lining of the airways of the lungs work.
+Asthma makes the airways narrow and makes it hard to breathe.

 There are different degrees of asthma.
 Some children may have mild asthma with rare flare-ups.
 Others may have a severe, constant asthma.

 |© Nucleus Medical Media, Inc.|

 The exact causes of asthma are unknown, but genetics play a role.

 Things that are known to trigger an asthma attack are:

 - Respiratory infection like colds or flus—more common in younger children